feathers, fibre, shells

 The exhibition also features domestic fishing implements made from organic materials.

-Rosemary Manuniny from Galiwin’ku (Elcho Island) Northern Territory is an exceptional fibre artist who learnt the art of fibre work as a young woman from her grandmother, mother and father.
+Rosemary Gamajun Manuniny is a Yolŋu woman from Galiwin’ku (Elcho Island) Northern Territory is an exceptional fibre artist who learnt the art of fibre work as a young woman from her grandmother, mother and father.
 She is best known today for her work with feathers.

 The woven fibre and feathered skirt demonstrates the use of traditional knowledge and techniques of weaving being used in a contemporary context bringing them into a new light and allowing the artist the opportunity to translate her techniques into a new form.